z1c0/adventofcode2020/README.md

 amount of my time each day.
 So I decided to pause this activity for now and finish it up when my Christmas vacation was over.
 Kind of beats the purpose of a Christmas calendar, but everyone's time is precious and needs to be well spent.

+I'm pretty proud of my solution for [Day 23](https://adventofcode.com/2020/day/23).
+This was the first puzzle I successfully optimized in terms of runtime performance.
+The initial solution (using a `List<int>`) was running for more than one hour AND producing an incorrect result.
+So debugging was a bit of a problem here.
+However, I quickly managed to bring the runtime down to a couple of seconds using a `LinkedList<int>` and an index-to-node cache (using a `LinkedListNode<int>[]`) for *O(1)* lookup.
+That way I could figure out my bug (I forgot to update the maximum value to 1.000.000).